English contract law: Disclosure and misrepresentation

-An exception to the law on misrepresentation – that contracts are voidable at the instance of the misrepresentee, but the right to rescission can be barred inter alia by the intervention of third party rights – arises when someone is induced by the fraudulent misrepresentation to enter an agreement through a written document at a distance (and not when a transaction is face to face).
+An exception to the law on misrepresentation – that contracts are voidable at the instance of the misrepresentee, but the right to rescission can be barred among other things by the intervention of third party rights – arises when someone is induced by the fraudulent misrepresentation to enter an agreement through a written document at a distance (and not when a transaction is face to face).
 In Shogun Finance Ltd v Hudson a crook obtained Mr Patel's credit details and bought a Mitsubishi Shogun on hire purchase contract at a car dealer.
 Shogun Finance was faxed through Mr Patel's details, and agreed to finance the purchase of the car, letting the crook drive away.
 Subsequently, Mrs Hudson bought the car from the crook.
 The crook disappeared.
 Then Shogun Finance, who had predictably never been paid, found Mrs Hudson and sued to retrieve the car.
 A bare majority in the House of Lords held that to protect the certainty of commercial dealings through a signed document, the contract between the finance company and the crook was void (the same consequence as if there had never been any offer mirrored by an acceptance).
 They had only ever intended to contract with Mr Patel.
 And because nobody can convey property they do not have (nemo dat quod non habet) Mrs Hudson never acquired legitimate title to the car from the crook and had to give back the car.
 The minority held that this situation should follow ordinary law of misrepresentation, and should mean that the right of the finance company to rescind the contract would be barred by the intervention of Mrs Hudson's rights as a bona fide third party purchaser, just like all of Europe, the United States, and previous decisions of the Court of Appeal suggest.
 However, because of the majority's decision this special category of "mistake about identity" cases remains a general exception to the English law on misrepresentation.